-How Do I Prepare My Child for an Eye Exam?
+How Do I Prepare My Child?

-The game, also called the Random E's Visual Acuity Test is useful in determining the eyesight of children who cannot yet read.
+The game, also called the Random E's Visual Acuity Test, is a good option for kids who can’t read yet.
 The child is asked to identify the direction that the letter "E" opens to by holding out three or four fingers to mimic the letter "E." You can practice this test at home before your appointment.

-If your child is a bit older, he or she may be asked to identify pictures such as a plane, a house, a duck, or a hand.
+If your child is a bit older, she may be asked to identify pictures such as a plane, a house, a duck, or a hand.
 Correcting poor visual acuity is very important in a child's sight development.